daveaglick/daveaglick/Input/posts/nuget-api-survey.md

 # Summary

 I would love to see more custom uses of the NuGet API.
 This type of thing should be easy and supported.
 NuGet is more than just a repository of libraries for you to use as references.
-It's a format, protocol, and API for packaging, versioning, and associating assets (be they libraries, executables, content, etc.) There are probably a lot of "outside the box" use cases (see Packet) that could be addressed, but many developers aren't aware it's even an option.
+It's a format, protocol, and API for packaging, versioning, and associating assets (be they libraries, executables, content, etc.) There are probably a lot of "outside the box" use cases (see Paket) that could be addressed, but many developers aren't aware it's even an option.
 Unfortunately, this message isn't getting across very clearly right now, and it's even more confusing given the transition from version 2 to version 3.
 I'm hopeful that in the future as the NuGet team is able to relax from meeting the requirements of the rapidly evolving ASP.NET and .NET Core product teams, some more attention is given to features, documentation, and messaging around using NuGet in your own applications.